Edited by ZenBalancer at 5-13-2017 02:58 |

 The Surface Book is truly a laplet.
 So is the Hi13, Hi12, and others.
 Hi13 "overview": http://forum.chuwi.com/thread-3853-1-1.html And Hi13 advantages over Surface Book: http://forum.chuwi.com/forum.php?mod=viewthread&tid=3710

 The Surface Pro 4, 3, etc.. are tabtops.
 So are their ("improved") "clones", like the recent Chuwi SurBook (+mini) and that of competitors.

-Tabtops (tablet on the table, I assume table-tops) complete with its keyboard, are by nature lighter (total weight) than laplets of the same size.
-As far as comparing same class-ranges at least.
-But at the cost of not supporting lap-mode.
-Being dependant on the limitation of the integrated kickstands.
-And there are tabtops that are "table-only" because of the size, like 18inch+.
+Tabtops (tablet on the table, I assume table-tops) complete with its keyboard, are by their nature lighter in total weight than laplets of the same size.
+Also as far as comparing same class-ranges at least.
+But at the cost of not idealy supporting lap-mode.
+Being dependant on the limitation of the integrated kickstands, to also bring down the keyboard weight, allowing the typecover design thus to be as light as possible.
+That way bringing down the total weight.
+And there are tabtops that are "table/desk-only" because of the screen-size, like 18inch+.

 Lap-mode is good for typing with a physical keyboard+screen on the lap of the user, while the user sits "anywhere", and thus without a suitable "table" to use.
 Good for:

 - Sitting on grass with back against something, a tree or each other.